hiroppy/scuba/README.md

 Install the module with `npm install --save scuba`.

 Scuba has 5 themes and 2 subColors.
-The theme and subColor are reflected only in Container.
+Theme and subColor are reflected only in Container.

 ```javascript
 import React from 'react';